ScottZg/itools/README.md

-    help               - Shows a list of commands or help for one command parse              - Analyze the memory footprint of each part or component in Xcode project search             - search str(or strs) in some file(or folder's file) searchFile         - search File in folder
+    help               - Shows a list of commands or help for one command parse              - Analyze the memory footprint of each part or component in Xcode project search             - search str(or strs) in some file(or folder's file) search_file        - search File in folder
     search_unuse_class - search unuse class
-    sizeFor            - calculate the memory footprint of file or folder(contain file)
+    size_for           - calculate the memory footprint of file or folder(contain file)

 ```